Admissions FAQ

 • Per District Policy, only students living in AISD may attend the AISD magnet schools (LASA, McCallum Fine Arts, Kealing Magnet, Lively Magnet, or Lamar Fine Arts)

-• “Beginning with the 2017–18 school year, applicants who are approved to attend a magnet or performance-based application program must show proof of residence within District boundaries by the application due date.
-This proof may include documentation indicating that the student’s family will occupy a residence that has been purchased or leased within 45 calendar days of the application due date.
+• “Beginning with the 2017–18 school year, applicants who are approved to attend a magnet or performance-based application program must show proof of residence within District boundaries by the application due date. [...]
 Residence within District boundaries must be maintained in order to remain in a magnet program.
 If a student moves out of District while attending a magnet program, the student will be allowed to finish the semester in the magnet program.
 In the case of a graduating senior, the student may finish the year in the magnet program.
 Principals and directors of magnet or performance-based application programs may request proof of residence at any time.”

 • MY STUDENT ATTENDS AN AISD SCHOOL ALREADY, DO I HAVE TO PROVIDE PROOF OF RESIDENCE?